Last updated on 24 May 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

-CCPA compliance requirements extend much further than those of previous California privacy laws.
+CCPA (CPRA) compliance requirements extend much further than those of previous California privacy laws.

-Below is some practical guidance to help you meet the CCPA's requirements.
+This article will act as a practical guide to help you meet the CCPA/CPRA's requirements.

 Our Privacy Policy Generator makes it easy to create a Privacy Policy for your business.
 Just follow these steps: